CodeYourFuture/CYF-PD/content/blocks/prep-teamwork-project/readme.md

       2. Discuss your understanding of the project, your questions and what you think you as a team should prepare for.

-      *P﻿S: Do NOT discuss the day plan exercises.
+      *PS: Do NOT discuss the day plan exercises.
 Otherwise, this will disrupt the lesson.*
   - content: >-
-      T﻿his is an individual task.
+      This is an individual task.

       1. Read the article "[Belbin's Team Roles](https://www.mindtools.com/pages/article/newLDR_83.htm)" and watch the video.